Fertulity IVF

 What is ovulation induction and when is it used?

-Ovulation induction is a medication-based treatment that helps women with irregular or absent cycles release mature eggs.
-It is used in cases such as PCOS or unexplained infertility.
+Ovulation induction is a medical fertility treatment that helps women with irregular or absent menstrual cycles to release mature eggs.
+It is indicated in conditions such as polycystic ovary syndrome (PCOS), hypothalamic amenorrhea, or unexplained infertility.

 How long does an ovulation induction cycle last?